 Doug

 Joyce has linked to my site for eons and I never returned the favor.
+Forgive me Joyce!

-Communicate with all kinds of Mad types at www.madmumblings.com
+Communicate with all kinds of Mad types at

-(this is a dead link... but I'm always hopeful)
+www.madmumblings.com (this is a dead link... but I'm always hopeful)

-Mike from magazineart.org has a wealth of information on vintage magazine cover and advertising art from the golden age of American illustration.
+Mike from magazineart.org has a wealth of information on vintage magazine cover and advertising art from the

-He sent me this: "Have you looked at our section of Humor magazines lately?
+"Have you looked at our section of Humor magazines lately?
 People need to know where MAD came from; you should put in a direct link somewhere in your discussion, say to LIFE, the Humor Magazine currently at 457 issues, for example."
+Man, what a history lesson.
+He and his volunteers are as Mad as me, doing this stuff because they like to.

 Doug,

 I am Bret Rugg and run a site GlobalMAD.com.
 It's been up since 2000.
 It is a forum for the discussion of MAD - globally.
 I am specifically interested in how MAD blends or clashes with the various local cultures.
 Also has a display for covers of regular issues from all countries where MAD is published.
 My collection is almost complete.
-Check it out and let's swap links.

-Mad's "Ferris Beuller's Day Off" parody.
+This incredibly detailed site features Mad's "Ferris Beuller's Day Off" parody.

 Hi, Doug.

-I have a large site about the German edition of MAD Magazine, including lots of cover pictures, a buyers and sellers - department and information about the issues, specials, collectibles and the history of the magazine.
+I have a large site about the German edition of MAD Magazine,

 I'd be very pleased, if you put a link to DEUTSCHES MAD ONLINE